-Meant to protect landscapes from soil erosion, a retaining wall is an exciting way to increase the aesthetic value of your yard.
+Retaining walls protect landscapes from soil erosion, making them useful for homeowners with hilly yards.
+But, a retaining wall is also an exciting way to improve the look of your yard.
 These attractive features can create more usable space in your yard and increase the curb appeal of your home.

 In this guide, we’ll cover in step-by-step instructions on how you can build your own retaining wall with interlocking stone or concrete blocks.